Overview

 - Katharine Lyall, acting president

-Exception: In bylines to articles and in lists, capitalize titles whether or not they precede a person’s name.
+Exception: In bylines to articles and in lists, capitalize titles whether they precede a person’s name.

 - By Edward M. Penson, Chancellor